Vinod-Ghanchi/CovidDataExploration/README.md

 ## Overview

 This repository contains scripts and queries for analyzing COVID-19 data, specifically focusing on deaths and vaccinations.
-The project uses SQL queries to extract and manipulate data from the PortfolioProject database, covering aspects such as total cases, total deaths, infection rates, vaccination rates, and more.
+The project uses SQL queries to extract and manipulate data from the database, covering aspects such as total cases, total deaths, infection rates, vaccination rates, and more.

 ## Project Structure